 Don’t litter your résumé with conjugations of “to have” and “to do.”

 Don’t just “do.”
 Lead.
 Don’t just “research.”
 Search and solve.
 Don’t just “help.”
 Collaborate and contribute.

-Here’s a helpful list of action verbs you can use when summarizing your résumé.
+Here’s a helpful list of power words you can use when summarizing your résumé.